 C Corporations and S Corporations and subject to the NY Franchise Tax.
 However, other flow-thru entities, such as LLCs, LLPs, or partnerships in NY are not required to pay a Franchise Tax, however they are subject to a State Filing Fee (like California’s LLC Fee).
 It is based on the Gross Receipts of the entity.

-Like many states, New York has multiple sales tax rates.
+Sales Taxes – like many states, New York has multiple sales tax rates.
 One at the state level and another at the local level.
 The state rate is 4.00% the average local rate is 4.52% (total average rate for New York Sales Tax is 8.52%).

-The average property tax rate for residential property in the state of New York is 1.40%, which is a high property tax as far as a percent of a taxpayer’s main home.
+Property Taxes in New York – the average property tax rate for residential property in the state of New York is 1.40%, which is a high property tax as far as a percent of a taxpayer’s main home.

 The state of New York has an estate tax that ranges between 3.06% and 16.00%.
 The first $5,870,000 dollars of the estate is exempt from tax.